gearglow/ReptiliaWithATwist/The List.md

 ### The Burrow, Ottery St. Catch-Pole	1994/08/21	12:05

 After saying their goodbyes to Hermione's parents, Robbie popped the three of them to the lane outside the Burrow's front gate.
+Elysia was still in Harry-shape, and Robbie was still in human-shape as they'd come from a muggle area.
+Over their bond, the two giggled at how the Weasleys might react to Robbie's appearance as they walked toward the Burrow's front door.

+Arthur Weasley opened the door as they approached.
+"Hello, Harry, Hermione, a- Oh my.
+Molly?"
+He called back into the house.
+"Does Ron have a twin I didn't know about?"
+He winked at them.
+"Come in, you lot.
+Molly's just finished making lunch."